 - Select the checkbox next to each participant group to which you would like to assign the task.
 Participant groups with asterisks are required.

 - Select participants for each participant group.
-You can select users and user groups from the drop-down list or enter the name of each participant.
+You can select users and user groups from the drop-down list or enter the name or email address of each participant.
 If more than 100 users and user groups are available, you may need to type the user/group name to find the participants you need.

 Note: If the workflow configuration uses the Roles allowed to participate setting, you can only select a user if that user is in one of the defined roles on each document in the envelope.